Le Boquet, Pont-Farcy, Normandy, France

 Taken in January 1941 during the German occupation of France (1940-44) it depicts Monsieur Madeline, headmaster of Pont-Farcy school, with his wife and mother-in-law (Mme Yung) standing in front of the same front door that had figured in Marie's wedding reception photograph a few years earlier (see above).

 With the Madeline family is a relaxed looking German who had presumably become a friend and may quite possibly have been billeted with them in the schoolmaster's house.
-The German has his arm through that of an elderly lady who may be a relation of Monsieur Madeline or his wife.
+The German has his arm through that of an elderly lady who may be a relation (mother?) of Monsieur Madeline or his wife.

 In fact there was very little fighting in Pont-Farcy but by then the Letellier and Madeline families found themselves near the Falaise 'pocket' where the bulk of the German army was trapped and encircled by combined British, Canadian and American armies.
 In 2011 Henri identified not only the Madeline family in this photograph but also their dog 'Giky', a familiar figure throughout Pont-Farcy.
-He thought Giky with their band of refugees hiding in ditches as the German army was crushed nearby at Falaise.
+He thought Giky was among their band of refugees hiding in ditches as the German army was crushed nearby at Falaise.

 A